slatedocs/slate/source/includes/administration/_trials.md

 `createdDate`<br/>*string* | The creation date of the trial.
 `expiryDate`<br/>*string* | The expiration date of the trial.
 `persistedOrganizationId`<br/>*UUID* | The id of the organization created in the system once the trial is approved.
-`organization`<br/>*Object* | The organization object create in the system for this organization once the trial is approved.
+`organization`<br/>*Object* | The organization object created in the system for this organization once the trial is approved.

 <!-------------------- GET TRIAL -------------------->